adityaprasad502/adityaprasad502/README.md

 <details>
 <summary><b>Random Quotes for Today</b></summary>
 <br>
-<pre><code>1 » You can die anytime, but living takes true courage. - Kenshin Himura</code></pre>
+<pre><code>1 » Just like games, no matter how well you have things lined up in your life, there’s always something to keep you on your toes. - Junichirou Kagami</code></pre>
-<pre><code>2 » Vision is not what your eyes see, but an image that your brain comprehends. - Touko Aozaki</code></pre>
+<pre><code>2 » Do not think about other things, there is only one thing you can do.
+So master that one thing.
+Do not forget.
+What you must imagine is always that you, yourself, are the strongest.
+You do not need outside enemies.
+For you, the one you have to fight is none other than your own image. - Archer</code></pre>
-<pre><code>3 » When one door of happiness closes, another opens, but often we look so long at the closed door that we do not see the one that has been opened for us. - Helen Keller</code></pre>
+<pre><code>3 » Forgetting is like a wound.
+The wound may heal, but it has already left a scar. - Monkey D Luffy</code></pre>
 </details>

 <!--END_SECTION:waka-->